 Education – EdtTech Sector

 There are also a number of associations which will give your social enterprise exposure to both potential investors and a new network of collaborators.
 Examples are: AEF, Social Enterprise.es & Asociacion Startups.
-Along with these associations for social enterprises, there are also organisations for the impact investment side of things.
-Foro Impacto is a member of the GSG, “Global Steering Group” which is serving as a catalyst for the impact investment industry.
-SpainSIF has also been been pushing for responsible investments for over 10 years.
-These two organisations promote collaboration and cohesion among economic actors between the public, private and third sectors.
-Their aims are to integrate a social impact aspect into all economic and business decision making.
+Along with these associations for social enterprises, there are also organizations for the impact investment side of things.
+SpainSIF has been pushing for responsible investments for over 10 years.
+The organization promote collaboration and cohesion among economic actors between the public, private and third sectors.